Last Modified: 22 Jul 2012

 New Zealand: Yes - on arrival

 Visas are easily attainable on arrival at Cairo airport or Aqaba ferry port for most nationalities for US$15 to be paid in cash, but please check with your travel agent or embassy before departure.
 On arrival to Cairo airport you buy your visa at any of the banks before proceeding to immigration.
 You will be given a stamp that you then need to put into your passport yourself.
 A single entry visa is valid for three months from date of issue and entitles the bearer to one month in Egypt.
 Multiple entry visas are not available at the airport or any border crossings.

 The process of obtaining a Sudanese visa can be a complicated one so it is vital that you read the following information thoroughly.

 All nationalities require a visa to enter Sudan.
 All nationalities must check with their respective embassies.
-If possible it is preferable that you obtain this visa in advance of your trip, however the whole process of obtaining a Sudan visa before travel can take up to 8 weeks, and there are a few ways in which you can apply for your Sudan Visa.
+If possible it is recommended that you obtain this visa in advance of your trip, however the whole process of obtaining a Sudan visa before travel can take up to 8 weeks, and there are a few ways in which you can apply for your Sudan Visa.